-This page describes how to configure a remote Elasticsearch server to work with Bitbucket Data Center.
+This page describes how to provision a remote Elasticsearch instance to work with Bitbucket Data Center.

-Bitbucket Data Center requires a remote Elasticsearch server, as no search server is bundled or installed for Bitbucket Data Center.
-Elasticsearch is a supported search server distribution for Bitbucket Data Center.
+Bitbucket Data Center requires a remote Elasticsearch instance, as it is not bundled or installed for Bitbucket Data Center.

 Bitbucket Data Center can have only one remote connection to Elasticsearch for your cluster.
 This may be a standalone Elasticsearch installation or a clustered installation behind a load balancer.

-For details of about how Bitbucket uses the search server, including troubleshooting tips and frequently asked questions, see Administer code search.
+For details of about how Bitbucket uses Elasticsearch, including troubleshooting tips and frequently asked questions, see the page Administer code search.

 Step 1: Install Elasticsearch on a remote machine

-We don't provide specific instructions for installing Elasticsearch, but a good place to start is the Elasticsearch guide for installation.
+We don't provide specific instructions for installing Elasticsearch, but a good place to start is the Elasticsearch (5.5) installation instructions.
 Elastic provides installation packages in several different formats here.
-Note that the authentication plugin – Buckler, described within the Secure Elasticsearch section – only supports specific versions of Elasticsearch.
+Note that the authentication plugin – Buckler, described within the Secure Elasticsearch section – only supports versions 5.5 of Elasticsearch.
 Refer to the Supported platforms - Additional Tools section to see the current Elasticsearch release we support.

 Step 2: Configure Elasticsearch

-elasticsearch.yml file contains configuration details for your Elasticsearch server.
+elasticsearch.yml file contains configuration details for your Elasticsearch instance.

 - Locate the

-elasticsearch.ymlfile within the configuration directory of your Elasticsearch server.
+elasticsearch.ymlfile within the configuration directory of your Elasticsearch (5.5) instance.

 action.auto_create_index.
 Consult your provider's documentation for more information.